maple-labs/maple-docs/technical-resources/pools/pool-creation.md

   * `initialSupply` - The initial supply of pool tokens.
   * `startTime` - The current block's timestamp, in seconds, to denote start of the withdrawal cycle.

-# Pool Deployment with queue based Withdrawal Manager
+# Pool Deployment with the queue based Withdrawal Manager

 To deploy a Pool, `PoolDeployer` can be called with the following parameters: